 - 1. Total number of hours (32) - 2.
 A minimum of 24 classroom hours (excludes 681, 684, 685, & 691). - Classroom hours must be taken from courses within the College of Engineering (all departments) and/or College of Arts & Sciences (only MATH, STAT, PHYS, CHEM, BIOL) - Courses on degree plan must be approved by Research Advisor. - 3.
 Transfer hours allowed from another institution (6) - Transfer hours must be from a U.S. peer institution; they cannot have been used on a previous degree plan. - Students must send syllabi, transcript, and TAMU course equivalent to the Graduate Office.
 Transfer hours are subject to the approval of the GSC. - 4.
 Undergraduate hours allowed (6) - Only 400 level undergraduate courses can be included on the degree plan. - Courses must be approved by Research Advisor. - 5.
 Seminar, directed studies, and research (681, 685, & 691) - 8 hours maximum of these courses - 4 hours minimum of 691 - Note: If co-chair is outside of ECEN, research credits must be split 50/50 between chair and co-chair. - 1 hour of seminar (ECEN/CSCE 681) is required - No more than 3 hours (in combination) of ECEN 681, 684, and 685. - If you are considering going on internship (684), please consult your research advisor before making plans. - 6.
 Final defense of thesis is required for all MS students. - A thesis proposal must be approved by the supervisory committee and submitted to the Graduate Office via ARCS at least 1 month before the defense.
 The link can be found on the GPS website. - The Request and Announcement of Final Exam must be scheduled through the Graduate Office via ARCS at least 1 month in advance. - Thesis draft must be emailed to committee members at least two weeks before defense. - Please see TEAMS page for details, specifically "MS Defense Steps" Document. - 7.
 Composition of supervisory committee at least 3 members total - At least two members within Computer Engineering Group from ECEN - At least one member from outside ECEN - Note: Committee Chair must be ECEN faculty (or CSCE joint faculty appointment).
-Co-chair may be from outside department. - 8.
-Additional course requirements: - STAT 651 and STAT 652 (statistics courses) are for non-science majors and are not allowed.
-Traditionally no courses will be admitted from Engineering Technology because of the noncalculus-based curriculum and no approved graduate program.
+Co-chair may be from outside department. - Requirements for the on-campus and distance education degree programs are the same.
+However, oncampus degree programs cannot have more than 50% distance education courses on the degree plan.
+Students are responsible for understanding this policy and submitting degree plans accordingly.